 Assessing your landscape for problem areas and creating solutions begins with understanding how specific terrains should be utilized and protected.

-Many people buy property that has a hillside or slope because of the beautiful views that can be seen from the top.
+Many people buy property that has a hillside or slope because of the beautiful views that can be seen from the top but there are landscape architecture challenges that come with a hillside.
 Whether your hillside is in your front yard or a part of your backyard area, creating a design that addresses how to make that piece of land functional and able to flourish, can be difficult.

 To begin the process, take a survey of the land and check for trees that may be hazardous on the incline as they mature and grow.
 Having a tree that will eventually uproot and fall is not safe and it will not add to your designs sustainability.
 Trees that are creating privacy or noise barriers should be carefully considered before removing since they add to your property’s worth.

 Gradual cuts must always be made into a sloped landscape so that the least amount of earth is disturbed as possible.
 The disruption of too much soil will increase the likelihood of future erosion issues.
-If you have a hillside landscape, here are some great ideas to make it a functional and beautiful part of your property.
+If this applies to your home, here are some great hillside landscaping ideas to make it a functional and beautiful part of your property.

 If you are able to incorporate retaining walls then having varied levels throughout your hillside is a good way to define areas and make useful space.
 Place a patio or small seating area or add a garden with an arbor at the entrance for your own little peaceful hideaway.